 The Baby Rubber Plant grows moderately to fast in bright indirect light.
 The growth rate will be slower if the light conditions are lower than it prefers.

 Even though this plant flowers (more on that towards the end), the deep green, glossy foliage and ease of care are its allure.
 There is also a Variegated Baby Rubber Plant if that’s more to your liking.

 There are numerous variegated forms of the Peperomia obtusifolia.
 If you have one of them, know the care points in this post apply to all.
 One difference: they need a bit more light to bring out and keep the beautiful variegation.

 The Peperomia obtusifolia is no different than many other houseplants.
 It prefers and does best in bright natural light – moderate or medium exposure.
 One of mine grows in my kitchen, 4′ away from a large northwest-facing window, and the other in the bathroom across from a large east-facing window.

 Keep yours out of hot, direct sunlight, as those thick, fleshy leaves will burn.

 I’ve never grown it in lower light, but I imagine it would tolerate lower to moderate conditions.
 You may not see much growth, though, if the light levels are too low.

 The variegated varieties of this plant need a bit more light.

-I’ve recently posted a guide to watering indoor plants.
-This will help you in determining factors as to how often you water yours.
-I always tell you how often I water my specific houseplants so you have a guideline & can adjust the frequency to your conditions.
+I let mine go dry before watering again.
+In the summer, it’s once every 7-10 days, and in winter, every 14-18 days.
+I always tell you how often I water my specific houseplants so you have a guideline and can adjust the frequency to your conditions.

-You could mist your Peperomia obtusifolia a couple of times a week if your home’s dry & you think it needs it.
-Another option would be to fill a saucer with small rock & water & then set the plant on top of that.
+Because they’re epiphytic in nature and their small root systems, they also collect water through their leaves.
+You could mist your Peperomia a couple of times a week if your home’s dry, and you think it needs it.
+Another option would be to fill a saucer with small rocks and water and then set the plant on top of that.
 The rock keeps the roots from submerging in the water.